namadnuno/Homestead-Salty/README.md

 ```

 ## Configurations
-Thats not much to talk here, the only configurations that are used in this script is the .env file so if it is configured properlly everiting will work fine.
+Thats not much to talk here, the only configurations that are used in this script is the .env file so if it is configured properly everything will work fine.
+Your project files should be inside ~/Code folder on the homestead box in order this script to work.

-## What's avalable ?
+## What's available ?
 | Command       | Similar       |
 | ------------- |:-------------:|
 | ./salty artisan [args]     | same thing as 'php artisan' on homestead machine |